cybercongress/go-cyber/docs/cyberd.md

 2. We was not able to prove it for knowledge graph because we just did not have provable knowledge graph yet.
 3. Also we was not able to prove it applying it for the Ethereum blockchain during computing the genesis file for `euler`.
 It could work, but for the time being it is better to call this kind of distribution a lottery.

 So we decide to find some more basic bulletproof way to bootstrap the network: a rank from which a previous network has been bootstrapped by Lary and Sergey.
-The problem with original PageRank is that it is not resistant to Sybil Attack.
+The problem with original PageRank is that it is not resistant to Sybil attacks.

 Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) limited by token weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
 For the time being we will call it cyber•Rank until something better emerge.

 In the centre of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the evolutionary success of a relevance machine.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network bandwidth and computing capabilities.

 As nobody uses all possessed bandwidth we can safely use 10x fractional reserves with 2 minute recalculation target.

+We would love to especially discuss the problem of vote buying.
+Vote buying by itself is not such bad.
+The problem with vote buying appears in the systems where voting affect allocation of inflation in system like [Steem](QmepU77tqMAHHuiSASUvUnu8f8ENuPF2Kfs97WjLn8vAS3) or in any state based system.
+So vote buying can become easily profitable for adversary by the means of zero-sum game without necessity to add value.
+Our original idea of decentralized search was based on this approach, but we reject this idea completely removing incentive on consensus level for knowledge graph formation completely.
+In our setting in which every participant must bring some value to the system in order to affect predictive model vote buying become NP-hard problem hence is useful for the system.

 In order to switch from one algorithm to another we are going to make simulations and experiment with economic a/b testing based on winning chains through hard spoons.